Glossary

 Compute Sharing Marketplace

-Our decentralized service that connects people around the world who have excess computing resources with those who require additional computational power for their applications
+Our decentralized service connects people around the world who have excess computing resources with those who require additional computational power for their applications

-Desktop Node
+Koii Node

 A small program that allows you to run compute jobs called “tasks” for people around the world and earn tokens